AditVedi/Approximate-ALU/README.md

 # Approximate ALU: Trade-off Analysis on FPGA

-Does approximate computing actually improve hardware efficiency?
-This project implements an 8-bit ALU on FPGA across two design phases — first a configurable multi-mode design, then a fixed isolated implementation to explore the same.
+This project explores the impact of approximate computing on hardware design by implementing and analyzing an 8-bit ALU on FPGA.

 ---

 ## Project Overview